IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/development/ui-components.md

 - The appearance, like visibility of the _searching indicator_, is affected by the search status: focused, searching, etc.

-This is how the control looks while a search is in progress, with the _clear icon_ hidden and the _searching indicator_ animating:
+This is how the control looks while a search is in progress, with the _clear icon_ visible and the _searching indicator_ animating:

 ![A TtSearchView while search in progress](images/ui-components-searchview.png)